 Making The Toffee Is a BLAST!

-So, would you believe you can make toffee out of a can of sweetened condensed milk?
-I didn’t, until I tried it!
+So, would you believe you can make toffee (caramel sauce) out of a can of sweetened condensed milk?
+I didn't, until I tried it!

-Setting a can of sweetened condensed milk in submerged water (at first boiling, then simmering) for 2.5 hrs will give you this toffee!
-Isn’t the color GORGEOUS?!
+Setting a can of sweetened condensed milk in submerged water (at first boiling, then simmering) for 2.5 hrs will give you your own dulce de leche!
+Isn't the color GORGEOUS?!
 Trust me, it is also absolutely mouthwatering!

 While the can of condensed milk is on the stove, we will make a graham cracker crust for our base.
-The easiest way to do this is to crush up graham crackers in your blender, and incorporate melted butter.
+The easiest way to do this is to crush up graham crackers in your blender or food processor.
+Blend or process until you achieve fine crumbs.

 Making Whipped Cream